ChenxiaoLi-Joe/chenxiaoli.github.io/_pages/about.md

 Before that, I received my Bachelor’s degree with an outstanding graduate award of Liaoning Province and was recommended for master's degree program with exam exemption due to exceptional academic performance and research performance.

-My research interests lie broadly in Knowledge graphs and Large language models.
-Currently, my research focuses on large language models and multi-modal learning, specifically knowledge-driven LLMs, and knowledge-driven multi-modal learning, which involves exploring the integration of knowledge into multi-modal learning or incorporating multi-modal learning into the representation of knowledge.
-In this case, this will contribute to the development of human-centered NLP in the real world.
+My research focuses on multi-modal learning, with an emphasis on vision-language models and multi-modal large language models.
+I am passionate about developing knowledge-enhanced visual reasoning models and designing structural data representations that bridge the gap between perception and cognition.
+The goal of my research is to enable machines to understand the world in a more human-like manner, thereby fostering more natural and intelligent human-computer interactions.

 <b><i><font color='red'>If you are interested in my field of work, any form of collaboration and communication is welcome.
 Please feel free to contact me !</font> </i></b>